My Quiet Kitchen

 Top Tip

-Always salt the pasta water.
-This is critical for building flavor and enhancing what is usually the most bland part of any pasta dish, the pasta itself!
+Always salt your pasta water.
+This is critical for building flavor and improving what is often the most bland part of any pasta dish, the pasta itself!

 close up showing the creamy non-dairy sauce on macaroni elbows.

-Cheers to the creamiest, cheesiest, best vegan mac and cheese.
+Cheers to life-changing vegan mac and cheese.
 I hope you love it as much as we do!

 • Vegan Feta Cheese